cert-manager/website/content/en/docs/contributing/_index.md

 ## Meetings

-All the cert-manager meetings are open for everyone to join.
+All cert-manager meetings are open for everyone to join.

 To get invites you can subscribe to [our mailing list](https://groups.google.com/forum/#!forum/cert-manager-dev).

 We have 2 regular repeating meetings: